 The Devices Expert Advisory Committee (DEAC) replaces the Committee on Safety of Devices and is responsible for providing independent, external expert input and advice on a wide range of aspects relating to medical devices to help the Medicines and Healthcare products Regulatory Agency (MHRA) in the execution of its role in ensuring the safe introduction and management of medical devices.

 DEAC was formed following an independent review on Medicines and Healthcare products Regulatory Agency’s (MHRA) access to clinical advice and engagement with the clinical community.
-The committee is chaired by Dr Peter Nightingale.
+The committee is chaired by Dr Peter Groves.
 DEAC will also support MHRA in developing and maintaining collaborative relationships with clinical professional bodies.